bring/developer-site/content/api/shipping-guide_2/errorhandling.md

 The Shipping Guide API return two levels of error information:

-* HTTP error codes(For REST we follow general convention of HTTP status codes.)
+* HTTP error codes(We follow general convention of HTTP status codes.)

 * An error object in the response that is on service level